- Title Associate Professor of Biology; Director of Graduate Studies; Associate Director of Marine Program

 Behavioral Ecology.
 Third, why some do some individuals forgo their own reproduction and behave cooperatively in animal societies?
 This question has challenged evolutionary biologists ever since Darwin pointed out the difficulties that these behaviors posed for his theory of natural selection.
 See our articles in Nature and Proceedings of the Royal Society, or more recent syntheses in American Scientist and Investigación y Ciencia to see how we have tackled this question using clown anemonefish and emerald gobies.

 Conservation Biology.
 Fourth, how can we use our understanding of population connectivity to improve fisheries management and networks of marine reserves?
 In collaboration with colleagues from the Wildlife Conservation Society and the University of Belize, we are beginning a new project investigating population connectivity of ecologically and economically important species of coral reef fishes in Belize.
-See our recent Dispatch in Current Biology to get an idea of how we are planning to tackle this question.
+See our recent articles in Proceedings of the National Academy of Sciences and Conservation Genetics, to see how our work is beginning to speak to these issues.

 We welcome inquiries from students and postdocs interested in joining us to pursue research in the lab.
 We also welcome inquiries from those interested in collaborating on re-use of our data, which will be archived at the Biological and Chemical Oceanography Data Management Office.